Scientific Program – ART/IVF/Infertility

 10:00-10:30 Coffee break, visit the exhibition, and e-poster viewing

-10:30-12:00 TITLE TBA HALL A
+10:30-12:00 PGT-A HALL A

 Capsule An ASRM statement, grounded in over 30 years of experience and multiple randomized controlled trials demonstrating no clinical improvement in IVF outcomes with the use of PGT-A, nevertheless PGT-A sharply increase in utilization